Challenge your accountant

 Don’t buy the most expensive tool and hope that it will do the job for you.
 Be sure you know yourself or have somebody in the team who knows the basics of SQL and data management.

 The whole idea of building the data visualisation tool was to use it when you need it.
 I have been in the mobile applications business for a long time, and our team has built a number of data dashboards relevant to many B2B services.
 So I’ve used that experience and designed most relevant numbers to myself in a way that I can access them from my mobile device.

 What information I need on mobile?
 Mostly the one that helps me in short-term decisions.
-For example we’ve helped a bar to have a mobile daily report on how last night went.
+For we’ve helped a bar to have a mobile daily report on how last night went.
 So you can act quickly and revise plans for the next day.

 Having good BI data is not simple and cheap for sure.
 But if you can hack together a good IT product or service, you can put together relevant data as well.